 What is Istanbul in Turkey like?

-Istanbul is one of the most amazing cities in the world, it is a fascinating city built on two Continents, divided by the Bosphorus Strait.
-Istanbul was also announced by the European Union as the 2010 European Capital of Culture.
+The Bosphorus Strait divides Istanbul, one of the most remarkable cities in the world, which is a fascinating city constructed on two continents.
+The European Union also named Istanbul the 2010 European Cultural Capital.

 The history of Istanbul